Cholecystostomy

-A cholecystostomy or cholecystotomy is a procedure where a stoma is created in the gallbladder, which can facilitate placement of a tube for drainage, first performed by American surgeon, Dr. John Stough Bobbs, in 1867.
-It is sometimes used in cases of cholecystitis where the person is ill, and there is a need to delay or defer cholecystectomy.
+Cholecystostomy or (cholecystotomy) is a medical procedure used to drain the gallbladder through either a percutaneous or endoscopic approach.
+The procedure involves creating a stoma in the gallbladder, which can facilitate placement of a tube or stent for drainage, first performed by American surgeon, Dr. John Stough Bobbs, in 1867.
+It is sometimes used in cases of cholecystitis or other gallbladder disease where the person is ill, and there is a need to delay or defer cholecystectomy.
 The first endoscopic cholecystostomy was performed by Drs.
 Todd Baron and Mark Topazian in 2007 using ultrasound guidance to puncture the stomach wall and place a plastic biliary catheter for gallbladder drainage.

+Indications

+Cholecystostomy finds its application when the patient has cholecystitis and is not a good candidate for surgery.
+Some indications include: